facelessuser/PyMdown/docs/extensions/githubemoji.md

 # GithubEmoji {: .doctitle}
 Github Emoji syntax.
-{: .doctitle-info}

 ---

 # Overview
 GithubEmoji adds support for GFM emojis.
-Using GFM's emoji syntax, this extension will create image links to Github's emoji assets: `:octocat:` --> :octocat:.
+Using GFM&rsquo;s emoji syntax, this extension will create image links to Github's emoji assets: `:octocat:` --> :octocat:.
 It adds support for all of Github's supported emojis (at the time of writing this).

 # Options
 | Option    | Type | Default |Description |